simonw/openai-to-sqlite/README.md

 ### Embeddings

-The `embeddings` command can be used to calculate and store OpenID embeddings for strings of text.
+The `embeddings` command can be used to calculate and store [OpenAI embeddings](https://beta.openai.com/docs/guides/embeddings) for strings of text.

 Each embedding has a cost, so be sure to familiarize yourself with [the pricing](https://openai.com/api/pricing/) for the embedding model.